 Artist Statement – SJQ Watercolour

-We are broken people living in a stricken world.
-I seek to paint, in watercolour, what I see of the hand of a mighty Creator in the midst of the ruins.
+I seek to paint, in watercolour, what I see of the hand of the Creator in the midst of a run-down world.

 This is my quest.